The Power of Praise in Parenting

 Don’t ever underestimate the power of praise in parenting.
 Our children get enough negativity from the world around them because negativity is everywhere they go.
-That’s why now, more than ever, it’s important for us as their parents to be sure that we use our words and our actions to lift our kids up when they do well.
+That’s why now, more than ever, it’s important for us as their parents to be sure that we use our words and our actions to encourage our kids when they do well.

 The Power Of Praise In Parenting